 See Related: Best German Street Food You Need to Try

 4. Weihnachtsgans (Christmas goose)

-There is no special technique in preparing this dish but the sauce consists of wine, the juices produced while cooking the goose, and a gravy.
-You can find this at many German restaurants during the Christmas season and many German families make it as well.
+There is no special technique in preparing this dish, but the sauce consists of wine, the juices produced while cooking the goose, and gravy.
+You can find this at many German restaurants during the Christmas season, and many German families make it as well.

 6. Weinachtspunsch (Christmas punch)

-- Cheese Fondue: use forks to dip bits of food (i.e. bread) into the warm and thick liquid sauce (usually a cheese mix).
+- Cheese Fondue: use forks to dip bits of food (i.e., bread) into the warm, thick liquid sauce (usually a cheese mix).

-- Meat Fondue: spike raw meats (i.e. chicken, beef, pork) on a long fork and fry them into hot oil until done.
-Usually eaten with other dips (i.e. Garlic Sauce, Ketchup, etc.)
+- Meat Fondue: spike raw meats (i.e., chicken, beef, pork) on a long fork and fry them in hot oil until done.
+Usually eaten with other dips (i.e., Garlic Sauce, Ketchup, etc.)

 9. Rehruecken (roast saddle of venison)